 –VEM NetFlow exports are sent to the VSM, where they are then forwarded to a NetFlow Collector.

 A port profile is a set of interface configuration commands that can be dynamically applied to either the physical (uplink) or virtual interfaces.
-A port profile specifies a set of attributes that can include the following:
+A port profile can define a set of attributes including the following:

 •private VLAN (PVLAN),

 The network administrator defines port profiles in the VSM.
 When the VSM connects to vCenter Server, it creates a distributed virtual switch (DVS) and each port profile is published as a port group on the DVS.
 The server administrator can then apply those port groups to specific uplinks, VM vNICs, or management ports, such as virtual switch interfaces or VM kernel NICs.

 A change to a VSM port profile is propagated to all ports associated with the port profile.
 The network administrator uses the Cisco NX-OS CLI to change a specific interface configuration from the port profile configuration applied to it.
 For example, a specific uplink can be shut down or a specific virtual port can have ERSPAN applied to it, without affecting other interfaces using the same port profile.

 For more information about port profiles, see the Cisco Nexus 1000V Port Profile Configuration Guide, Release 4.0(4)SV1(3).

 System Port Profiles and System VLANs

 System port profiles are designed to establish and protect ports and VLANs which need to be configured before the VEM contacts the VSM.